In 2002, the Board of Directors established an Advisory Council as required by the Nuclear Fuel Waste Act (NFWA)

 Dr. Dougal McCreath is Professor Emeritus in the Bharti School of Engineering at Laurentian University in Sudbury, Ontario.
 A Fellow of both the Engineering Institute of Canada and of the Canadian Academy of Engineering, he has wide teaching, research and international consulting interests, ranging from the design of deep underground excavations to the recovery and sustainability of damaged ecosystems.
 He has served on two Canadian Environmental Assessment Agency review panels dealing with nuclear related issues.

-This is a photo of Dr. Stella Swanson
+A photo of Stella Swanson

 Stella Swanson

-Dr. Stella Swanson owns and operates Swanson Environmental Strategies Ltd., focusing on strategic environmental planning, public consultation and engagement, and expert review.
+Dr. Stella Swanson owns and operates Swanson Environmental Strategies Ltd., focusing on strategic environmental planning, public consultation and engagement and expert review.
 She received her B.Sc.
-(Hons) in Biology from the University of Regina, and her Ph.D. in Limnology at the University of Saskatchewan.
+(Hons) in Biology from the University of Regina and her Ph.D. in Limnology at the University of Saskatchewan.
 She completed a Post-Doctoral Fellowship in Radiation Ecology at the Saskatchewan Research Council.
 Dr. Swanson’s experience spans work for a wide range of industries as well as federal, provincial and territorial governments, First Nations and NOGS.
 She has contributed to dozens of impact and risk assessment in all types of environments, from small saline lakes on the prairies to subarctic watersheds and marine systems.
 Dr. Swanson’s more recent work has focused on effective engagement with Indigenous communities as well as NGOs and the public-at-large.

 Linda Thompson

 With 25 years’ management experience, Linda Thompson was first elected to the Municipality of Port Hope Council in 2000, serving as Councillor and Deputy Mayor, then as Mayor from 2006 to 2014.
-Port Hope is one of the world’s oldest nuclear communities, home to Cameco Corporation’s conversion and fuel manufacturing facilities, and the site of Canada’s largest federal cleanup of low-level radioactive waste.
-In her time as Mayor, Ms. Thompson was an active member of the Canadian Association of Nuclear Host Communities, Mayors Nuclear Technology Caucus, and the NWMO Municipal Forum.
+Port Hope is one of the world’s oldest nuclear communities, home to Cameco Corporation’s conversion and fuel manufacturing facilities and the site of Canada’s largest federal cleanup of low-level radioactive waste.
+In her time as Mayor, Ms. Thompson was an active member of the Canadian Association of Nuclear Host Communities, Mayors Nuclear Technology Caucus and the NWMO Municipal Forum.

 Advisory Council: Tracking Matrices